Project 25

-Project 25 (P25 or APCO-25) is a suite of standards for interoperable digital two-way radio products.
-P25 was developed by public safety professionals in North America and has gained acceptance for public safety, security, public service, and commercial applications worldwide.
-P25 radios are a direct replacement for analog UHF (typically FM) radios, but add the ability to transfer data as well as voice, allowing for more natural implementations of encryption and text messaging.
+Project 25 (P25 or APCO-25) is a suite of standards for interoperable Land Mobile Radio (LMR) systems designed primarily for public safety users.
+The standards allow analog conventional, digital conventional, digital trunked, or mixed-mode systems.
+P25 was originally developed for public safety users in the United States but has also gained acceptance for security, public service, and some commercial applications worldwide.
+P25 radios are a replacement for analog UHF (typically FM) radios, adding the ability to transfer data as well as voice for more natural implementations of encryption and text messaging.
 P25 radios are commonly implemented by dispatch organizations, such as police, fire, ambulance and emergency rescue service, using vehicle-mounted radios combined with repeaters and handheld walkie-talkie use.